 While some seafood contains mercury, small fish like sardines have low levels – and sardines are also high in selenium, which can prevent and even reverse mercury toxicity.
 They’re also inexpensive, so they’re easy on your wallet too!

-The mild, fishy flavour and meaty texture of sardines means they’re delicious grilled, and some of the best recipes are incredibly simple.
+The mild, fishy flavour and meaty texture of sardines mean they’re delicious grilled, and some of the best recipes are incredibly simple.
 This grilled sardine recipe from Serious Eats uses olive oil, lemon juice, garlic, and smoked paprika to bring out the flavour of the fish.

 6. Spring green and parmesan tart